uimix-editor/uimix/README.md

 # Macaron

-Macaron is a visual component editor for Web development.
+Macaron is an open-source Web design tool to create and maintain components visually where you can create production components just like in vector design tools.

+It primarily emits Web Components (which can be used from most frameworks except React), and generate React wrappers.

+Unlike other Web design tools, Macaron is intended to be integrated to your existing codebase and development workflow.

 ## Goals

 ### Freehand design

 Draw elements at arbitrary positions on the canvas and add auto layout later.

-You can create production components with the same experience as popular graphics design tools.
+### Import from Figma

+Import existing designs from Figma by copy-paste using the Macaron plugin for Figma.

+### Run in VS Code

+Macaron will be released as a custom editor extension for Visual Studio Code.
+No need to install another app or open another browser tab.

 ### Based on Web standards